Tureckiy-zart/TUI/docs/reports/audit/RADIO_BASELINE_REPORT.md

 - Keyboard navigation is self-contained in Radio
 - RadioGroup is passive container (no direct keyboard handling)

+**Comparison with Similar Components:**

+**Checkbox (similar primitive):**
+- Works standalone only (no group pattern)
+- Simpler keyboard navigation (Space only, no arrow keys)
+- No DOM querying for siblings
+- No roving tabindex pattern

+**Radio vs Checkbox:**
+- Radio has group behavior (RadioGroup integration)
+- Radio has complex keyboard navigation (Arrow keys + wrapping)
+- Radio queries DOM for siblings (necessary for keyboard navigation)
+- Radio uses roving tabindex (only selected is focusable in group)

 ### Decide

 **Role Definition:**